 See an Ear, Nose, and Throat, ENT specialist

-We have looked at some of the possible causes of jawline lumps.
+We have looked at some of the possible causes.
 If you have such a problem, our best advice is to see an ENT specialist for diagnosis.
 This will confirm whether or not the bumps on your jawline are caused by anything serious such as cancer.